Abha city in the Asir mountains with terraced hillsides and mist in the valley

 Getting Around

-Abha is smaller and more walkable than Riyadh or Jeddah in some areas.
-A car is useful for reaching the surrounding villages and Al Soudah.
-Taxis and ride-hailing apps operate in the city.
-Guided tours cover the main mountain and village sights — book through our Abha tours page.
+Abha is smaller than Riyadh or Jeddah and manageable by taxi and ride-hailing within the city.
+A car is necessary for reaching Al Soudah, Rijal Alma, and Habala independently.
+See the things to do in Abha guide and our Abha and Asir region guide for a full breakdown of attractions and activities.
+Guided tours covering the main mountain and village sights are available — book through our Abha tours page.

 Practical Tips

 Temperatures drop sharply in the evenings year-round — pack layers regardless of when you visit.
-Mountain driving requires care; roads can be narrow and fog is common in the early morning.
+Mountain driving requires care; fog is common in early mornings.
 The Asir region near the Yemeni border has travel advisories — check current UK FCDO or US State Department guidance before planning trips to the far south of the region.

 Upcoming Events in Abha